 Are Dreadlocks Appropriation?
 Yes?
 No?
 Maybe?

 If you are reading this chances are you have already formed an opinion on the subject.
-Rather you think that dreadlocks are appropriation or not, I respectfully ask you to watch this video until the end.
-I am not making this video to change your mind, although that may happen, rather I seek to examine this issue, the complex history that has created it, and my own perspective.
+Rather you think that dreadlocks are appropriation or not, I respectfully ask you to read until the end.
+I am not writing to change your mind, although that may happen, rather I seek to examine this issue, the complex history that has created it, and my own perspective.
 Many people, on both sides of this issue see it in black and white terms.
 I am not saying they are wrong, I am writing this because to me there is a lot of grey areas in this complex subject that are worthy of thought and discussion.

 In order to be able to truly understand any discussion about cultural appropriation everyone needs to have a basic understanding of these terms, cultural appropriation, cultural exchange, and cultural assimilation.
 These terms often get misused and confused with each other, so let’s talk about them for a minute.